mattyrob/flexo-archives/readme.txt

 `<?php if (function_exists('flexo_standalone_archives')){flexo_standalone_archives();} ?>`

 The code will output the nested archive lists into the HTML at that point in the theme and automatically attach JavaScript to make the lists expand and contract.

-== Screenshots ==

-1. An example archive list with one year expanded.

-== Changelog ==

-= 2.1.5 =

-* By user request, adds an option to include yearly post totals in the year links.

-= 2.1.3 =

-* By user request, adds an option to choose sort order for months in lists.
-* Simplifies the way default settings are saved.

-= 2.1.2 =

-* Adds support for having multiple widgets.
-* By user request, adds the option to add rel="nofollow" to links.
-* Dutch translation.

-= 2.1.1 =

-* Restores compatibility with PHP4.
-Sorry about that. :(

-= 2.1.0 =

-* Reimplemented as a class.
-* Fixed issue where users of the standalone function couldn't enable post counts.
-* Play nice with the getarchives_where and getarchives_join filters.
-* Initial internationalization support.

-= 2.0.3 =

-* Added a standalone function for users who can't use the widget.

-= 2.0.2 =

-* Fixed a typo in the uninstall function, changed comments.
-Not released.

-= 2.0.1 =

-* Add nonce field and check to enhance widget form security.

-= 2.0.0 =

-* Rewrite using jQuery for expand / contract code.
-* Add animation.
-* Drop support for ancient versions of WordPress.
-* Test for WordPress 3.1.

-== Upgrade Notice ==

-= 2.1.5 =
-Adds an option to include yearly post totals in the year links.
-Upgrade if you want this feature.

-= 2.1.3 =
-Adds an option to change the sort order of months in the lists.
-Upgrade if you want this feature.

-= 2.1.2 =
-This is a major upgrade that adds support for multiple Flexo widgets.
-Dutch translation also added.

-= 2.1.1 =
-Fixes PHP4 incompatibility introduced by 2.1.0.
-PHP4 users must upgrade.

-= 2.1.0 =
-Fixed an issue with the standalone function and added initial internationalization support.
-Users of the standalone function or wishing to localize the plugin should upgrade.

-= 2.0.3 =
-Added a standalone function for users who can't use the widget.

-= 2.0.1 =
-Enhanced security.

-= 2.0.0 =
-Adds animation when the list is expanded / collapsed.